icon-share

 Visit our data hub

-SE 241: Valentine’s Day storms
+SE 241: Valentine’s Day Storms

 On 16 February 2024, the Insurance Council declared a Significant Event for the February 14 Valentine’s Day storms across regions of Victoria.